 If anaphylaxis is suspected, it is important to collect the sample very soon after the beginning of symptoms.
 If testing is done for other conditions, you may be instructed to refrain from taking antihistamine and other medications.
-This should be discussed with your doctor.
+This should be discussed with your healthcare practitioner.

 - Does histamine do anything besides cause allergic reaction symptoms?

 Yes.
-In addition to allergic reactions, histamine plays a role in inflammatory processes, stimulates gastric acid secretion, acts as a neurotransmitter, dilates blood vessels, increases vascular permeability (allows fluids to move through blood vessel walls), affects smooth muscle contraction in the intestines and lungs, and affects heart rate and contraction.
+In addition to allergic reactions, histamine plays a role in inflammatory processes, stimulates gastric acid secretion, acts as a neurotransmitter (chemical substance that transmits messages between nerve cells), dilates blood vessels, increases vascular permeability (allows fluids to move through blood vessel walls), affects smooth muscle contraction in the intestines and lungs, and affects heart rate and contraction.
 Medications have been developed to block some of the actions of histamine, including antihistamines and drugs that reduce stomach acid secretion.

 - If I think I have an allergy, should I have a histamine test done?

-Your doctor may order specific allergy tests to help determine the substances you are allergic to, but a histamine test would usually be done only if severe allergic symptoms (such as those in anaphylaxis) are present.
+Your healthcare practitioner may order specific allergy tests to help determine the substances you are allergic to, but a histamine test would usually be done only if severe allergic symptoms (such as those in anaphylaxis) are present.
 Most people with allergies will never need to have a histamine test performed.

 - How is anaphylaxis treated?

-- Can histamine testing be done in my doctor's office?
+- Can histamine testing be done in my healthcare practitioner's office?

-No. Though your sample may be collected at your doctor's office, it will be sent to a laboratory for testing.
+No. Though your sample may be collected at your healthcare practitioner's office, it will be sent to a laboratory for testing.
 Histamine is a specialized test that is only performed in large or specialized laboratories.

 © 2017 American Association for Clinical Chemistry, republished from Lab Tests Online.*